ros2/ros2_documentation/source/Tutorials/Colcon-Tutorial.rst

 Install ROS 2
 ^^^^^^^^^^^^^

-To build the samples, you will need to install ROS2
+To build the samples, you will need to install ROS 2.

 Follow the `installation instructions <../Installation>`.

-.. attention:: If installing from Debian packages, this tutorial requires the "Desktop installation".
+.. attention:: If installing from Debian packages, this tutorial requires the `desktop installation <Dashing_linux-install-debians-install-ros-2-packages>`.

 Basics
 ------